 - Passing on antibodies to protect the fetus from infection

-- Placental insufficiency: This is when the placenta fails to pass sufficient hormones, antibodies, oxygen and nutrients to the developing fetus.
+- Placental insufficiency, in which the placenta fails to pass sufficient hormones, antibodies, oxygen and nutrients to the developing baby.
 Placental insufficiency is particularly common when the placenta does not grow big enough to sustain the fetus.
 For example, this sometimes happens when it is sustaining twins rather than a single fetus.